Yoga has many aspects, and when practised in its most complete form, the ultimate aim is to discover the "Self" and improve the quality of our lives.

 Again, nutrition plays a big part in yoga practice and our wellbeing.

-Making sure we are eating foods that do not agitate the mind and body will help us feel more in control and calm our minds more effectively.
+Eating foods that do not agitate the mind and body will help us feel more in control and calm our minds more effectively.

 Jagadish "Jaggi" Vasudev - Sadhguru